abhishek-kumar-code/Redfish_Public/Specification.md

 #### Schema, registry, and profile file naming conventions

 Standard Redfish schema, registry, and profile files published in the repository, or those created by others and re-published, shall follow a set of naming conventions.
 These conventions are intended to ensure consistent naming and eliminate naming collisions.
+Spaces shall not be part of file names.

 ##### CSDL (XML) schema file naming